Razer Huntsman Mini Review

 CONS:

-3. There is a certain absence of tactile feedback in switches.
+- There is an unavoidable absence of tactile feedback in switches.

 Design

-The NPD Group says that from January 2019 to March 2020, the full-sized, pricey Razer Huntsman Elite was the best-selling game keyboard in the U.S. regarding total dollar sales.
-The original Huntsman keyboard from Razer, the Huntsman Elite, is flashy with media settings and an RGB wrist rest.
+The NPD Group says that from January 2019 to March 2020, the full-sized, pricey Razer Huntsman Elite was the best-selling game keyboard in the U.S. in terms of total dollar sales.
+The original Huntsman keyboard from Razer, the Huntsman Elite, is flashy with media settings and an RGB wristrest.
 With its 60% form factor, the Huntsman Mini doesn’t have room for such a show.
-Aside from the fact that it has optical switches, this keyboard is very different from the Huntsman Elite and only has the most important features.
+Aside from the fact that it has optical switches, this keyboard is very different from the Huntsman Elite and only has the most essential features.

 Performance